jessicamvs/lab-13-mongo-express/lab-dan/readme.md

-#:dog: Dan's Dog(e) API with Express :dog:
+#:dog: Dan's Dog(e) API with Express & Mongo :dog:

-This is a basic API with _persistent_ data which is powered by Express.
+This is a basic API with _persistent_ data which is powered by Express and MongoDB.

 Objects are stored as JSON objects in the data folder and the stored objects have the following properties: ```id, creationDate, name, breed```.